Content

-What Is Payment for Order Flow PFOF?
-The Motley Fool
+- What Payment for Order Flow Means for Individual Investors

 You sell the apple to this party and then walk home, rolling that penny over in your pocket the entire time.
 But just because the average investor’s order payment of order flow is filled at a slightly better price does not mean they reap the rewards from PFOF.
 Get stock recommendations, portfolio guidance, and more from The Motley Fool’s premium services.